Media of Langue: The Interface for Exploring Word Translation Network/Space: Media of Langue

-This comprises only the letters of the words and the lines drawn between them.
-Their position was set based on that in the Inter-Langue Space calculated by the explained algorithm, and the text sizes and line widths were set based on the weights of the nodes and edges of the Inter-Langue Network obtained through the Lexical Translation Counter.
-Since we selected the analogy of repulsive force by charge and elastic force by spring, the text size is dependent on the magnitude of the charge given to the word and the line width on the spring coefficient.
-Further, all translation lines were expressed as piano strings colored “blood-red.”
-The vividness of the color and the piano sound played when the line or its ends were clicked depended on the energy of attraction of the line.

-The dimension of the space selected could be either 2D or 3D.
-In the 3D view, users could grasp the nuances better because of the higher dimension of Inter-Langue Space, but they needed to look at it from different angles to grasp the figure.
-In the 2D view, users could easily capture space without rotating the view and share it as an image, such as a screenshot.
-In 3D, a hummingbird flies in this space as a sign of the 3D mode and as an imaginary word.

-As a side note, the Tower of Babel the Elder (1563) by Pieter Bruegel, who also painted the world where two or more languages exist, was chosen for the loading screen.
+This layer (the left side of Figure~\ref{fig:mediaOfLangue}) visualizes \textit{Word Translation Network} based on the method described in Section~\ref{sec: network visualization}. \textit{Word Translation Network} consisting of several hundred words centered on the words that the user is focusing on is visualized, helping the user to recognize the network.
+Users can choose to view the network in either 2D or 3D.
+In 2D, they can quickly get an overview of the network at a glance, while in 3D, they can more accurately perceive the semantic distances and network structure between words by rotating the network.

-\paragraph{Material Corpus layer} The parallel corpora that served as the raw material of the Inter-Langue Space/Network layer are displayed sequentially.
-In a pair of vertically aligned sentences of the corpora, the words in the focused translation relationship are emphasized by being connected with lines, just as they were in the InterLangue space.
-The end roll of a movie was used as a model for the design, and the sentences are displayed flowing upward.
+\paragraph{Material Corpus layer} The parallel corpora that served as material for the \textit{Word Translation Network} layer are displayed (the right side of Figure~\ref{fig:mediaOfLangue}).
+In a pair of vertically aligned sentences of the corpora, the words in the focused translation relationship are emphasized by being connected with lines, just as they were in \textit{Word Translation Network}.
+When users click on a word or translation line in the \textit{Word Translation Network} layer, the corresponding sentences from the corpora immediately flow into this layer.
+These corpora serve as the so-called example sentences of the dictionary.
+This feature ensures the transparency of this dictionary, as it means that the sole basis of the dictionary is always displayed in the interface.